SystemsApproach/ops/provision.rst

-takeaway is that everything Terraform handles could have been done by a human operator making a sequence of CLI calls (or GUI clicks) on the backend Provisioning APIs, but experience has shown that approach to be error-prone and a difficult to make consistently repeatable.
+takeaway is that everything Terraform handles could have been done by a human operator making a sequence of CLI calls (or GUI clicks) on the backend Provisioning APIs, but experience has shown that approach to be error-prone and difficult to make consistently repeatable.
 Starting with declarative language and auto-generating the right sequence of API calls is a proven way to overcome that problem.